migouche/DojoGame/README.md

 ```

 #### Clamp
 Clamps a value between two numbers.
-If the value is smaller than the minimum value, it will return the minimum value; if the value is greater than the maximum value, it will return the maximum value; and if the value is between the maximum and minimum values, it will return the given value:
+If the value is smaller than the minimum value, it will return the minimum value; if the value is greater than the maximum value, it will return the maximum value; and if the value is between the maximum and minimum values, it will return the given value.
+This function is useful to clamp an objects position to be inside the screen:

 ```python
 val = 50